-The drive to Gerolimenas from Areopoli is wonderful and takes you past deserted coves, tower houses, sleepy villages and ‘The Frying Pan’.
+The drive to Gerolimenas from Areopoli is wonderful and takes you past deserted coves, tower houses, ancient churches, sleepy villages and ‘The Frying Pan’.
 The roads are empty, just the occasional car.
-Supermarkets are few and far between in the Deep Mani, although there is a decent one on the main road just south of Gerolimenas, so bring plenty of snacks and water with you.
+Supermarkets are few and far between in the Deep [Mesa] Mani, although there is a decent one on the main road just south of Gerolimenas, so bring plenty of snacks and water with you.

 To the east of Gerolimenas is Gythio, the capital of the Mani.
 Heading south of Gerolimenas you will discover the famous near abandoned village of Vathia.
 However, even closer to Gerolimenas is the less well known Mountainistika, scroll down this page for more informaton and photos.
 After Vathia it’s not far to the very bottom of the Peloponnese –Cape Tenaro.